plotly/plotly.py-docs/python/histograms.md

 fig.show()
 ```

-### Share Binning
+### Share bins between histograms
 In this example both histograms have a compatible bin settings using [bingroup](https://plot.ly/python/reference/#histogram-bingroup) attribute.
+Note that traces on the same subplot, and with the same `barmode` ("stack", "relative", "group") are forced into the same `bingroup`, however traces with `barmode = "overlay"` and on different axes (of the same axis type) can have compatible bin settings.
+Histogram and [histogram2d](https://plot.ly/python/2D-Histogram/) trace can share the same `bingroup`.

 ```python
 import plotly.graph_objects as go